VanCannon/openpam/docs/architecture.md

 The system is evolving into a comprehensive PAM platform with an orchestrator-based microservices architecture, supporting advanced features including scheduling, automation, identity management, and multi-channel communications.

+## 1.1.
+Core Concepts & Definitions

+### Roles
+- **User**: The default role.
+Can run sessions (connect to targets) and view their own recorded sessions.
+Cannot see live or recorded sessions of others.
+Must be granted access to targets by Admins.
+- **Admin**: Full access to all OpenPAM functions (configuration, user/group/target management, credentials, live/recorded sessions).
+Can specify what Auditors can see.
+- **Auditor**: A User with additional privileges to watch live and recorded sessions of others.
+Scope of access (specific users, resources, or combinations) is defined by Admins.

+### Groups
+- **AD Groups**: Imported from Active Directory.
+Only direct members can login.
+- **Local Groups**: Created within OpenPAM from onboarded users.
+Used for assigning permissions and policies.

+### Targets
+- **Target**: A computer or device (RDP/SSH) to connect to.
+Can be manually created or discovered via AD sync.

+### Sessions
+- **Live Session**: An active RDP or SSH connection to a target.
+- **Scheduled Session**: Access granted for a specific time frame.
+Users request access, Admins approve/deny.
+Access is revoked and sessions terminated when the window ends.
+- **Standing Session**: Permanent access to specific targets for specific users, as determined by Admins.
+No time window; available whenever the user is logged in.

+### Account Types (Target Login)
+- **User Account Promotion**: The user's OpenPAM account is temporarily promoted (e.g., added to Domain Admins) during the live session and demoted afterwards.
+- **Managed Account**: An existing AD account that is disabled when not in use.
+The Activity Service enables it at the start of a session and disables it at the end.
+- **Ephemeral Account**: A temporary AD account created specifically for a single session (e.g., `user-date-suffix`) and deleted immediately after the session ends.

 2. High-Level Architecture

 ## Core Components